VisualPracticeRank/CourseProject/README.md

 ### Model
 In addition to the default models available ('OkapiBM25', 'PivotedLength', 'AbsoluteDiscount', 'JelinekMercer', 'DirichletPrior'), you can upload your own custom models.

-You can upload your own model (ranker) by selecting `Model` in the homepage and fill in the textboxes:
+You can upload your own model (ranker) by selecting `Model` on the homepage and fill in the textboxes:
 1. Name
 2. Description
 3. Model